 The IWH scientific library is specialized in economics, corresponding to the Institute's research profile.
 The library stock contains especially literature on the transition and the integration of East Germany and Eastern Europe, including statistics.
-Students and other interested persons have the opportunity to work with the library stock under special conditions.

 We look forward to your visit!